mfbsouza/dotfiles/README.md

 ### Q: Terminal?

-Ghostty because i like the font rendering and the default config
+WezTerm cus i like it

 ### Q: Web Browser?